Skip to content

 • FortiGate VM License:

-• You need the correct license file (.lic) or activation code for your FortiGate VM.
-This license determines the features, performance (like how much traffic it can handle), and support you get.
+• You need the correct license file (.lic), activation code, or FortiFlex token for your FortiGate VM.
+This determines the features, performance (how much traffic it can handle), and support you get.

-• Licenses are typically BYOL (Bring Your Own License), meaning you buy the license separately, or PAYG (Pay-As-You-Go), which is often found in cloud marketplaces where the software cost is part of the hourly/monthly fee.
+• Licenses are typically BYOL (Bring Your Own License), meaning you buy the license separately, or PAYG / on-demand (Pay-As-You-Go), found in cloud marketplaces where the software cost is part of the hourly or monthly fee.
+FortiFlex is a points-based usage model for organizations running many VMs.
+See the comparison below.

 • Virtualization Platform or Cloud Account: